Dream State

-Dream State are a Welsh rock band from South Wales formed in 2014.
+Dream State are a Welsh rock band, formed in 2014 in Carmarthen.
 They signed to Australian record label UNFD in 2017 and have released two EPs (their debut Consequences in 2015 and Recovery in 2018) as well as a studio album Primrose Path.

 The band currently consists of guitarist Aled Evans, along with bassist Jake Bowen, drummer Tom Connolly and vocalist Jessie Powell.

 History

 Formation and Consequences

-Dream State was formed in Carmarthen South Wales, UK, in 2014 practising in the Golden Lion pub by vocalist CJ Gilpin, guitarists Aled Evans and Sam Harrison-Little, bassist Danny Rayer and drummer Jamie Lee.
+Dream State was formed in Carmarthen in South Wales, UK, in 2014 practising in the Golden Lion pub by vocalist CJ Gilpin, guitarists Aled Evans and Sam Harrison-Little, bassist Danny Rayer and drummer Jamie Lee.

 They released their first single, "Burn Them Down", on 8 January 2015.
 Later that year, on 20 November, they released their first EP Consequences, which was recorded at The Boneyard Studio in South Wales.

 Line-up change, UNFD and Recovery

 In March 2017 the band released their single "White Lies".
 That summer they had their first festival appearance at Reading and Leeds Festivals.
 It was later announced, that Dream State had signed to independent record label UNFD at the festival.

 2017 also saw a change in line-up.
 Founding member Sam Harrison-Little was replaced by Rhys Wilcox.

 On 18 May 2018, the band's second EP Recovery was released through UNFD.

 Dream State is featured on the 2018 compilation album Songs That Saved My Life in aid of mental health and suicide prevention charities.
 For the compilation, the band recorded a cover of Linkin Park's "Crawling".